Posted on behalf of The Nye Law Group on Nov 28, 2016 in Car Accidents

 For example, products could have a feature allowing them to link to vehicles' infotainment systems.
 The guidelines also encourage adding a simplified user interface, or driver mode, to electronic devices.
 These kinds of features preserve device functionality while limiting the amount of time drivers' eyes are off the road.

 The NHTSA's guidelines are based on the best research available, according to U.S. Transportation Secretary Anthony Foxx.

 You can comment on the proposed guidelines at Regulations.gov.

-The NHTSA advises drivers to take the following safety precautions to reduce the risk of a distracted driving crash:
+The NHTSA advises drivers to take the following safety and defensive driving precautions to reduce the risk of a distracted driving crash:

 If you were injured in a car accident caused by distracted driving, contact The Nye Law Group for a free consultation.